Chayanne discography

-The discography of Chayanne includes 15 studio albums, 5 compilation albums and 2 live albums.
-Puerto Rican Latin pop singer Chayanne's albums have sold over 30 million albums worldwide.
+The discography of Puerto Rican Latin pop singer Chayanne includes 16 studio albums, 3 compilation albums and 2 live albums.
+Chayanne's albums have sold over 30 million albums worldwide.
 5 of his albums have charted on the Billboard 200 chart and he has had 5 number 1 albums on the US Latin Billboard charts.
 Many of his albums have been certified platinum with Atado a Tu Amor being certified 5× platinum in Argentina for selling over 500,000 copies.
 The album was also certified gold in the United States.
 In addition to the albums, Chayanne has released 60 singles and 58 music videos.
 Throughout his career, Chayanne has been signed to record labels, Sony Music and RCA Records.